netliferesearch/promptfinder/docs/TECHNICAL.md

    You will still need to manually reload the extension in Chrome to see changes.

-5. **Reload Extension in Chrome:** After making changes and rebuilding (if not using watch mode, or even with it for some changes), go to `chrome://extensions/` and click the reload icon for PromptFinder.
+5. **Reload Extension in Chrome:** After making changes and rebuilding (if not using watch mode, or even with it for some changes), go to `chrome://extensions/` and click the reload icon for DesignPrompts.

 ## Testing